notHulK11/CantoCaptions/README.md

 | Miscellaneous grunts, yells, screams, and the like are not transcribed.                                                                                                                                                                                                                         |                                            |
 | Ah, oh, hmm, huh, mhmm and other acknowledgement noises are transcribed sparingly and primarily in the case that they form part of other utterances.                                                                                                                                            | ❌吓？<br>✅吓？你講咩啊？                            |

-## Character Conventions
-The aim behind establishing conventions is to promote consistency that will enhance learning and further promote written Cantonese.
-These conventions go out of their way to promote unambiguous character usage in many instances.